-Approving the Group's performance report for 2016.
+• Approving the Group's performance report for 2016.

-- Approving the Group's consolidated financial statements for 2016 and providing a recommendation to the General Assembly in this regard. - Approving submitting a recommendation to the General Assembly regarding the appointment of Deloitte & Touche as the auditors of the company for 2017. - Approving the Governance Report for 2016 and providing a recommendation to the General Assembly in this regard. - Approving distributing a cash dividend of 35% of the nominal share value, and the remunerations of the Chairman and members of the Board, and providing a recommendation to the General Assembly in this regard. - Approving the business plan of the Group for the years 2017, 2018 and 2019, as well as the budget and finance plan for 2017. - Approving the financial strategy of the Group. - Approving the recommendation submitted by the Nomination and Remunerations Committee to assess the performance of Ooredoo Group CEO and Ooredoo Qatar CEO during 2017. - Approving a number of technical decisions related to investment opportunities. - Following up on executing the Group strategy for the coming years, and allocating the necessary budget to do so. - Determining the permitted risk margin for the Group's companies. - Approving the capital structure of the company. - Approving the recommendation of the Nomination and Remuneration Committee to change annual bonuses and long-term bonuses, all linking it to the performance and profits of the company. - Approving the Group's strategic provision policy, procurement and bidding policy, and risk management policy. - Approving the conversion of Ooredoo Maldives to a Public Share Holding company, offering a percentage of the company shares for subscription through an initial Public Offering (IPO). - Approving the withdrawal of the listing of Ooredoo GDR from the London Stock Exchange. - Approving the establishment of a number of special purpose companies in Qatar Financial Center.
+- Approving the Group's consolidated financial statements for 2016 and providing a recommendation to the General Assembly in this regard. - to the General Assembly regarding the appointment of Deloitte & Touche as the auditors of the company for 2017. - Approving the Governance Report for 2016 and providing a recommendation - Approving distributing a cash dividend of 35% of the nominal share value, and the remunerations of the Chairman and members of the Board, and providing a recommendation to the General Assembly in this regard. - for the years 2017, 2018 and 2019, as well as the budget and finance plan for 2017. - Approving the financial strategy of the Group. - Approving the recommendation submitted by the Nomination and Remunerations Committee to assess the performance of Ooredoo Group CEO - Approving a number of technical decisions related to investment opportunities. - Following up on executing the Group strategy for the coming years, and allocating the necessary budget to do so. - for the Group's companies. - Approving the capital structure of the company.
+Approving the recommendation of - the Nomination and Remuneration Committee to change annual bonuses and long-term bonuses, all linking it to the performance and profits of the company. - policy, procurement and bidding policy, and risk management policy. - Approving the conversion of Ooredoo Maldives to a Public Share Holding company, offering a percentage of the company shares for subscription through an initial Public Offering (IPO). - of Ooredoo GDR from the London Stock Exchange. • Approving the establishment of a - number of special purpose companies in Qatar Financial Center.